Criminal Justice (CRIJ)

 CRIJ 3362.
 White Collar Crime.
 3 Hours.

 (SH Prior Course ID: CJ 362); Students analyze the ideas and perspectives that are dominant in the fields of criminal justice and criminology on white-collar crime.
-Topics such as organizational crime, occupational crime, legislation aimed at white collar crime, law enforcement, causes of white-collar crime, and possible forms of intervention are discussed.
+Topics such as organizational crime, occupational crime, legislation aimed at white collar crime, law enforcement, causes of white-collar crime, and possible forms of intervention may be discussed.

 Prerequisite: CRIJ 2361 and CRIJ 2362.